Biographies

 John Lenberg

 John Lenberg works for Anthony Robbins Institute, a global seminar company which trains individuals and organizations around the world in leadership strategies.
-He and his team of ten coaches meet with individuals to conduct “momentum sessions” where clients learn to create a specific plan for personal fulfillment and to overcome the mental blocks that prevent them from reaching it.
+He and his team of ten coaches meet with individuals to conduct “momentum sessions” where clients learn to create a specific plan for personal fulfillment and to overcome the mental blocks that prevent them from reaching their goals.

 Having suffered from bouts of depression, Lenberg began his journey of recovery by attending motivational workshops and group counseling sessions.
 He soon discovered Neuro Linguistic Programming (NLP), a psychotherapeutic technique that empowers individuals to choose their own mental, behavioral, and emotional states of well-being.
 Lenberg is now a trained master practitioner in NLP.
 He has also worked as a seminar facilitator for Dennis Waitley, author of The Psychology of Winning.